Maitland, Florida: History

 Lake Maitland was incorporated as a town in 1885, the third such town in Orange County to do so.
 In its infancy, Lake Maitland was often characterized as a rural village, with streets lined with large oak trees planted by early town aldermen.
 However, the old town began to rapidly modernize as Orlando's suburban sprawl reached the town in the mid-1920s.
 During this period the town grew rapidly as new houses and roads were built.

 One of the town's pioneers, citrus grower Isaac Vanderpool, became mayor and developed a plan to remove the community's growing black population by helping to organize the separate community that became Eatonville, Florida.

 In 1959, Maitland was incorporated as a city.
 Maitland is a suburb of Orlando.
 The town's "historical corridor" encompasses old residences still standing and occupied in the Lake Lily-Lake Catherine area and extending through the central portion of the city.
 Examples of these century-old structures include the Church of the Good Shepherd (1883); the William H. Waterhouse House (1884); the Maitland Public Library (1907); and the Maitland Art Center (1937).
 The area has always been a vacation spot because of its climate, location to theme parks and people.
 Maitland has many picturesque parks along lakes, which attract many boaters.

 Geography

-Maitland is located at (28.626926, −81.366961).

 According to the United States Census Bureau, the city has a total area of 16.6 km2, of which 13.6 km2 is land and 3.0 km2 (17.84%) is water.
 The city of Maitland has a total of 21 lakes, the largest being Lake Maitland (451 acres).